 | || ||Cori|

 $BSCRATCH points to your projectb scratch space if you have a BSCRATCH allocation.

 $SCRATCH will always point to the best-connected scratch space available for the NERSC machine you are accessing.

 The intention of scratch space is for staging, running, and completing your calculations on NERSC systems.
 Thus these filesystems are designed to allow wide-scale file reading and writing from many compute nodes.
-The scratch filesystems are not intended for long-term file storage or archival, and thus data is not backed-up, and files not accessed for 90 days will be automatically purged.
+The scratch filesystems are not intended for long-term file storage or archival, and thus data is not backed-up, and files not accessed for a significant time period will be automatically purged.

 $SCRATCH are described at NERSC Data Management Policy.

 Other file systems¶